 In addition to regulation at the state level, local authorities may also impose licensing requirements on Retail Marijuana businesses.
 C.R.S.A. § 44-10-301.
 In addition, local zoning laws may prohibit the use of a landlord’s building as a site for a Retail Marijuana Business if the premises are located too close to schools, drug treatment facilities, or other dispensaries.
 It is best to review the laws and regulations applicable to your specific jurisdiction before entering the cannabis business.

-What Happens if a Marijuana Dispensary is not Licensed?
+What Happens if a Marijuana Dispensary Is Not Licensed?

 The unlicensed sale of marijuana in Colorado will be subject to criminal penalties.
 The unlicensed sale of 4 ounces or less of marijuana is a misdemeanor punishable by a minimum of 6 months of prison time and a maximum fine of $5,000.
 The unlicensed sale of more than 4 ounces will constitute a felony, punishable by prison sentences and fines, which increase according to the amount of marijuana sold.